j4cbo/EtherDreamPlayer/README.md

 ## Ether Dream WAV Player

-This is tool to play 8-channel WAV files to an Ether Dream, such as those backed up from an ADAT tape.
+This is a tool to play 8-channel WAV files to an Ether Dream, such as those backed up from an ADAT tape.
 Channels 7 and 8 are used as audio and played out the system audio device; channels 1-5 are X, Y, R, G, B, respectively.
 Channel 6 is ignored.